Steve Carroll took on the home of the Players Championship - and there is so much more to the Stadium course than just an island green par-3

 What was your favourite hole?

-What should you look out for at Sawgrass?
+What should we look out for at TPC Sawgrass?

-What would you do differently if you went back?
+Will you do anything differently if you go back?

 I’ll take more club on 17.
 Even with the Florida heat, the wind swirls around that hole.
 Striking it over such an expanse of water really seems to have an effect on distance control.